 Clear, straightforward conversations

-We talk candidly about market cycles, bubbles, inflation, and policy decisions — even when that perspective doesn’t match the optimism of the moment.
+We talk candidly about market cycles, bubbles, inflation, and policy decisions — even when that perspective doesn’t match the optimism of the day.
 You’ll hear what I actually believe, not what a firm script suggests.

 Advice not tied to a product shelf